firoze-hossain/portfolio/README.md

 </center>

-## TL;DR

-You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [roze28](https://github.com/roze28/portfolio).
-Thanks!

 ## Built With

 My personal portfolio <a href="http://soumya-jit.tech/" target="_blank">roze.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>